apache/incubator-ponymail/docs/IMPORTING.md

 `import-mbox.py` script.
 For command line argument tips, run `python3 import-mbox.py --help`.

-Imports are digested equally every time, so you can import from the same source multiple times without creating duplicate emails in the archive.
+Imports are digested equally every time (*), so you can import from the same source multiple times without creating duplicate emails in the archive.
 Both the archiver and the importer use the same digest method, so they can overlap.
 Usually, you'll want to set up the archiver first, and when